san8383/tmux_with_alacritty/README.md

 Based on tmux nord theme https://github.com/nordtheme/tmux

 Customized with pligins for development and pentest.
 Mouse scrolling activated, you can copy information with selecting and pressing `y`, activated  tmux logging plugin, horizontal split set on `-`, vertical on `|`.
-Switchin between panes done by `Shift + arrows`
+To switch between panes use `Shift + arrows`

 `Ctrl + l` cleares screen and tmux history.